reliverse/rempts/README.md

 bun dev # supported options: name
 ```

-- Both `rempts examples` from @reliverse/rempts and `bun dev` (which is the same thing) are themselves examples of `launcher` functionality.
-- This launcher will show you a `multiselectPrompt()` where you can choose which CLI prompts you want to play with.
+- `bun dev:prompts`: This example will show you a `multiselectPrompt()` where you can choose which CLI prompts you want to play with.
+- `bun dev:modern`: This example will show you a modern CLI launcher usage with file-based commands.
+- `bun dev:classic`: This example will show you a classic CLI launcher usage with programmatic commands.

 ### Launcher Usage Examples